vaxdata22/Cyclistic-Ride-Sharing-Company/report.md

 4) Finally I have 3,952,294 rows of data left after removing nulls, inconsistent data as well as those trip records that are less than 3 minutes in duration.
 This is the size of data I will be working with.

 ## ANALYZE PHASE - A summary of my analysis

+I did my analysis using SQL.

+To see the details of my queries, [click here](https://github.com/vaxdata22/cyclistic/blob/main/analysis.sql)

 The average trip duration of casual riders (25 mins) is more than double that of members (13 mins).
 This is possibly because members use the bikes just to get from point A to point B, while casual riders use them for leisure.